Shaitan Gwat Lake Trek Guide

 Looking back from where we came

 The trail started to get rockier as we proceeded.
 We crossed our first glacier which was backdropped by a nice waterfall on the other side of the mountain.
-Amongst the rocks we came across a patch of land covered with beautiful yellow flowers.
+Later we came across a patch of land covered with beautiful yellow flowers.

 Surrounded by yellow flowers